 Travel time: approx. 35 minutes

-Potsdam is a good choice for a day trip from Berlin, accessible via the S7 line and the RE1.
-The highlight is Sanssouci Park, home to the magnificent Sanssouci Palace, a rococo masterpiece built for Frederick the Great and earning Potsdam the nickname “Versailles of Germany”.
-Other sights include the Dutch Quarter, the Cecilienhof (site of the Potsdam Conference in 1945), Babelsberg Palace and the historic city center.
+Potsdam is a great choice for a day trip from Berlin, accessible by the S7 and RE1 lines.
+The highlight is Sanssouci Park, home to the magnificent Sanssouci Palace, a Rococo masterpiece built for Frederick the Great that earned Potsdam the nickname “Versailles of Germany.”
+Other attractions include the Dutch Quarter, Cecilienhof (site of the 1945 Potsdam Conference), Babelsberg Palace, and the historic city center.

 Rostock